BoardshortsBen/SeagrassFish/README.md

 An analysis of best predictors of tropical seagrass fish assemblages, including seagrass cover, diversity, functional traits and structural complexity.

 Analysis placed in context of small-scale fisheries in the Indo-Pacific Ocean

+All raw data used in this analysis is located in the "Data" folder.